 She gave a shaky nod.
 Crap.
 Annax and their sense of smell.
 She should have had a shower.
 “Yeah.
 Fine.”

-His frown didn’t clear but he nodded and she ran by him.
-If she had to do any more talking she was going to burst into tears and, once she started, she wasn’t sure she’d be able to stop.
+His frown didn’t clear, but he nodded and she ran by him.
+If she had to do any more talking, she was going to burst into tears, and once those started, she wasn’t sure she’d be able to stop.

-As soon as she was outside, her feet took over and she was running.
+As soon as she was outside, her feet took over.

-Once upon a time, she had known how to run deep into a forest and let herself go without fear of not finding her way back.
+Once upon a time, she had known how to run deep into a forest and let herself go without fear of not finding her way home.
 Like all annax, she had the innate ability to never get lost.
-She hadn’t lost that particular skill; it was just rusty with disuse.
-Today, she was in so much pain that she actually wanted to get lost, to leave Viddion behind with its demands and memories and just to immerse herself into the barren, leaf-less forest around her but she still had that innate ability in her.
-She’d never be truly lost inside a forest.
+She hadn’t lost the talent; it was just rusty from disuse.
+Today, she was in so much pain that she actually wanted to get lost, to leave Viddion behind with its demands and memories and just immerse herself in the barren, leaf-less forest around her.
+But she knew she’d never be truly lost.

 As she ran, she found that her pain translated easily into speed and with each step, she was distancing herself from the raw agony raging inside her.
 For some reason, her body was starving for the exercise.
 She craved movement, wanted to run, further and faster.